Fear, Anxiety, Aggression

 Subsequent Sessions

-If your dog’s behavior includes a bite history and has been going on for many months or years, we will need more sessions and more practice, at the dog’s pace, to make significant and lasting improvement.
+If your dog’s behavior includes a bite history or has been going on for many months or years, we will need more sessions and practice, at the dog’s pace, to make significant and lasting improvement.

 Each set of sessions builds on the ones before.

 It’s difficult to predict how long change will take.
-It always depends on the individual dog and the guardians’ ability to manage the problem and provide enrichment between sessions.
+It always depends on the individual dog and the guardians’ ability to manage the problem, provide essential enrichment, and practice between sessions.

-We really need to go at the dog’s pace to teach the skills and practice them consistently under the right conditions.
+We really need to go at the dog’s pace to get the skills solid and reliable under the right conditions.

 Am I the right trainer for you and your dog?